unt-libraries/untl-metadata-documentation/docs/guides/patent.rst

 1.  **Sign in** to the `editing system <https://edit.texashistory.unt.edu/>`_

     -   **Remember:** username is first initial and last name
+    -   (password will be what you entered in the registration form, accessed from the invitation e-mail)

 2. Choose a record that has not been edited by clicking on the title/thumbnail